celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   $ celocli account:new

 OPTIONS
+  --derivationPath=derivationPath
+      Choose a different derivation Path (Celo's default is "m/44'/52752'/0'/0").
+Allows to use "eth" as an alias of the Ethereum derivation path ("m/44'/60'/0'/0/").
+Recreating the same account requires knowledge of both the mnemonic and derivation path

   --indexAddress=indexAddress
       Choose the index address of the derivation path

   --language=chinese_simplified|chinese_traditional|english|french|italian|japanese|korean|spanish
       [default: english] Language for the mnemonic words. **WARNING**, some hardware wallets don't support other languages

-  --mnemonic=mnemonic
+  --mnemonicPath=mnemonicPath
-      Instead of generating a new mnemonic (seed phrases) the user can set the mnemonic to be used.
-It is required to set it as a string with all the words in order, separated by spaces (example: "word1 word2 word3 ... word24").
-If the words are in other language than enaglish, the --language flag must be used.
-Should be a bip39 mnemonic
+      Instead of generating a new mnemonic (seed phrase), use the user-supplied mnemonic instead.
+Path to a file that contains all the mnemonic words separate by a space (example: "word1 word2 word3 ... word24").
+If the words are a language other than English, the --language flag must be used.
+Only bip39 mnemonics are supported

-  --password=password
+  --passwordPath=passwordPath
-      Choose a password to generate the keys
+      Path to a file that contains the password to generate the keys

 EXAMPLES
   new
-  new --password 12341234
+  new --passwordPath myFolder/my_password_file
   new --language spanish
-  new --password 12341234 --language japanese --indexAddress 5 new --password 12341234 --mnemonic "word1 word2 word3 ... word24" --indexAddress 5
+  new --passwordPath some_folder/my_password_file --language japanese --indexAddress 5 new --passwordPath some_folder/my_password_file --mnemonicPath some_folder/my_mnemonic_file --indexAddress 5
 ```

 _See code: [packages/cli/src/commands/account/new.ts](https://github.com/celo-org/celo-monorepo/tree/master/packages/cli/src/commands/account/new.ts)_